 A local police manhunt for a suspect who is considered dangerous is extremely intense, with all available officers trying to prevent the suspect from doing more harm or leaving a localized area.
 But when a manhunt expands, the way the collective resources of different law enforcement teams are brought to bear is usually less dramatic than what is portrayed on television and in movies.

-A local manhunt for a suspect who's considered dangerous is extremely intense, with all available officers trying to prevent the suspect from doing more harm or leaving the area.
-Hundreds of police officers from across New Brunswick and other provinces have been brought in to help in the search for the person who killed three RCMP officers and injured two others in Moncton.
+In June 2014, for example, hundreds of police officers from across New Brunswick and other provinces were brought in to help in local the search for the person who killed three RCMP officers and injured two others in Moncton.

 "Essentially, the manhunt involves every single police officer working at any given time across this country, because each police officer would receive a message," Stamatakis said.